The hulking, armored race who dwells beneath the earth and consumes minerals to grow

 Base Racial Traits

 Ability Score Modifiers: (+2 Dexterity, +2 Constitution) Guīmogoa are incredibly tough and flexible thanks to their incredibly well-armored bodies and the flexible yet durable interlocking armor plates that cover their bodies.
 Size: Guīmogoa are medium sized.
 They stand close to 9ft tall, but often hunch when they walk so rarely raise to their true height.
 Type: Guīmogoa are monstrous humanoids with the Guīmogoa subtype.
 Base Speed: Guīmogoa are hulking creatures who move slowly but steadily, and possess a 20ft base land speed that is unhindered by encumberance as well as a 30ft burrow speed.
 They may choose to leave tunnels behind with their burrow speed if they wish.
 Vision: Guīmogoa have Darkvision 60ft.
 Languages: Guīmogoa begin play speaking The Regional Language(See Languages of Zheng-Kitar) that reflects their origins, and Terran.
 A Guīmogoa with high INT can choose from the following languages: (Common, Tenebran, Ezdhûlian, Draconic, Necril, Palespeak, and Aklo) Rockspawn: Guīmogoa carry an innate connection to primordial earth, and can hear the voice of the rock and ground.
 They have tremorsense 30ft.
 They can detect mineral and ore deposits within this range as easily as they can living creatures.
 Diamond Body: The Scales of the Guīmogoa are legendary for their durability and hardness, said to rival even adamantine.
 They gain a +4 natural armor bonus that, unlike normal natural armor bonuses, applies to their touch AC as well.
 Airtight Scales: Whenever they would be subjected to a continuous, ongoing elemental effect that would deal HP damage to them, Guīmogoa take no damage on the first round of exposure, half on the second, and full damage every round after the second.
 This does not apply against elemental effects that deal damage in a single burst such as fireball or scorching ray, but walking into a pool of lava would trigger this ability.
 Deadly Claws: Guīmogoa gain two Claw Attacks as primary natural attacks that begin at 1d4 damage as normal for a medium creature, but crit on a 19-20.
-Guīmogoa ignore hardness when attacking objects with their claw attacks and deal double damage to structures and objects(Excluding Undead and Constructs) with their claw attacks as well.
+Guīmogoa ignore 20 points of hardness when attacking objects with their claw attacks and deal double damage to structures and objects(Excluding Undead and Constructs) with their claw attacks as well.
 Defensive Curl: Guīmogoa can, as a standard action that does not provoke AoO, curl up into an armored ball.
 They lose the ability to make any attack or cast any spell with Somatic or Material Components(Including abilities such as or similar to Kinetic Blasts), but can make a slam appropriate for a creature one size category larger than them.
 While curled up in this way, they lose their burrow speed but gain an additional +20ft to their base land speed, and their natural armor bonus doubles(going to +8 by default).
 If they have no natural armor bonus, it rises to +2.
 Exiting the defense curl is a swift action that does not provoke AoO.
 Nimble Survivors: Guīmogoa gain a racial +2 bonus on acrobatics and survival, and one is always a class skill for them(Player Choice).
 Mineral-Eaters: Guīmogoa bodies are built to digest and process raw minerals, rocks, ores, and gemstones, and as a result they resist poisons with ease.
 They gain a racial +2 on all saves made vs poison, can process ores into ingots by ingesting them, and can at will choose to shine light from the minerals and ores encrusting their backs as a torch.

 Guīmogoa are hulking creatures that stand on two hind legs, with two massive forelimbs that extend to a nearly freakish length.
 Their bodies support this massive bulk, overwhelming muscle mass, and the weight of their intricate and incredibly protective scaly hide through incredibly thick bone structures, with legs nearly as thick as medium sized tree trunks and very broad bodies to help them support their large size.
 Because of their immense bulk they have trouble standing fully upright, but can do so if needed for short periods of time.
 Their eyes are partially blind, and their normal eyesight is relatively poor, especially aboveground, and they rely more on being able to use the vibrations emitted by themselves and other creatures to detect shifts in the terrain around them.